 - Key marketing objectives

-- Marketing strategies that will help you achieve those objectives
+- Strategic plans that will help you achieve those objectives

-- The specific tactics that make up those strategies
+- Individual tasks and tactics that make up those strategies

 The first step of building a successful 30/60/90-day marketing plan is defining the goal you’re working toward.
 It may include leaving some aspirations on the cutting-room floor.